AprilDolly/qlbry/README.md

 # qlbry
-A basic client for LBRY and Odysee

-# qlbry
 A basic client for LBRY and Odysee!
 Still kind of early in development, so it doesn't have too many features yet

 ## Usage